abbas-alsaad/angular-14-basic-template/README.md

 ## What's file structure of template ?

-We use MVC pattern in this template
+We use MVVM pattern in this template
 <br> which contain major three folders : <br>

 - Shared : which contain all folders that shared in project , Layouts and Model (which contain all interfaces you will use in project) also you can add the shared Components and Directives or Pipe <br>